LaisColetta/Machine-Learning/README.md

 ## Repository Overview

-This repository contains the final project for the Machine Learning Module, which was divided into two parts.
-Below is the structure of the repository for easy navigation and understanding.
+This repository contains the final project for the Machine Learning Module for the Higher Diploma in Data Science (Data Analytics) at ATU college.
+This project was split into Project_part1 and Project_part2.

 > **Note:** Due to disk capacity limitations, the analysis performed in this notebook was restricted, as the execution time of the code was significantly long.